exasol/row-level-security/doc/system_requirements.md

 ## Features

-Features are the highest level requirements in this document that describe the main functionality of RCLS.
+Features are the highest level requirements in this document that describe the main functionality of RLS.

 ### Row Level Security
 `feat~row-level-security~1`

-RCLS lets administrators grant access to individual table rows based on configurable criteria.
+RLS lets administrators grant access to individual table rows based on configurable criteria.

 Needs: req